Does CBD Help with Test Taking Anxiety

 Neuropeptide Y (NPY) was a difference between the two:

 Blood samples taken from soldiers in the training programs showed those who fared best under extreme stress had lower levels of the stress hormone cortisol and higher levels of neuropeptide y, a chemical that dampens the body’s stress response.

 Another study administered NPY to test the effects on anxiety.

 They found the results were significant for somatic (the resulting feelings of anxiety) effects of anxiety:

-There was a significant interaction between treatment and dose; higher doses of neuropeptide Y were associated with a greater treatment effect, favoring neuropeptide Y over placebo on Beck Anxiety Inventory score (F1,20=4.95, P=.038).
+There was a significant interaction between treatment and dose; higher doses of neuropeptide Y were associated with a greater treatment effect, favoring neuropeptide Y over placebo on the Beck Anxiety Inventory score (F1,20=4.95, P=.038).